Skip to content

 func (b *Blockchain) AddBlock(ctx context.Context, request *blockchain_api.AddBlockRequest) (*emptypb.Empty, error)

 Processes a request to add a new block to the blockchain.
-This method handles the full lifecycle of adding a new block: validating and parsing the incoming block data, persisting the validated block, updating block metadata, publishing the finalized block to Kafka, and notifying subscribers.
+This method handles the full lifecycle of adding a new block: validating and parsing the incoming block data, persisting the validated block with configurable options, updating block metadata, publishing the finalized block to Kafka, and notifying subscribers.

 GetBlock